 The question I asked myself over and over again when I decided to form my company and make my own mouthpiece line was:

 I would like to preface my website by saying there are many mouthpieces out there, both vintage and modern, and I hope you all enjoy your own personal journeys finding which ones suit YOU the best.
-There is no one “BEST” mouthpiece out there for everyone because we all enjoy different things.

 Some like small chambers, while others prefer medium or large.
 Some like low baffles, while others like more medium or higher baffles.
 Some like scooped sidewalls while others like flat sidewalls.
 Some like lower floors, while others want medium or higher floors.
 Some like lower beaks, while others prefer medium height or higher beaks.
 These design preferences go on and on… 🙂